andy-tomkinson/japanimaniacs/_posts/2018-09-27-back-to-tokyo.markdown

 ![odaiba](../assets/odaiba.jpg){:class="img-responsive"}
 ![odaiba](../assets/odaiba_2.jpg){:class="img-responsive"}

-Even though, the last metro is around midnight, we don't want to risk missing it as we know taxis are very very very expensive.
+Even though the last metro is around midnight, we don't want to risk missing it as we know taxis are very very very expensive.

 I could not live with the constant pressure when I go out of having to finish the night at a manga cafe or capsule hotel (as if I went out).

-We walk at a fast pace and using the closest stop we reach jump on a fully automated and fully crammed line.
+We walk at a fast pace and, using the closest stop we reach, jump on a fully automated and fully crammed line.

 A short sweat later, we have also admired the city lights peering through the windows of the speedy car.